Airbnb & Short-Term Rental Rules in Provo, UT (2026)

 Short-term rental rules, registration requirements, and penalties for Provo, UT.
 Source-cited from official municipal code.

-Yes, short-term rentals (Airbnb/VRBO) are allowed in Provo, UT.
+No, short-term rentals are not currently permitted in Provo, UT.

 Operational Rules